MicrosoftDocs/customer-insights/ci-docs/audience-insights/semantic-mappings.md

    > You are able to configure additional relationships between the contact entity and other account entities, utilizing intermediate entities as needed.
    >  :::image type="content" source="media/Semantic_Mapping_Wizard4.png" alt-text="Visualization of various relationships connect contact entities to account entities.":::

-1. Once you are satisified with your relationship configurations, select **Next** to go to the next step.
+1. Once you are satisfied with your relationship configurations, select **Next** to go to the next step.

 1. In the **Semantic type** step, start by selecting a **Semantic type**.
 Currently, there is one **Semantic Type** called *ContactProfile*.